5 min read

 ‘You’re going to need slides, handouts, a task, AND make sure you get to the point!’.

 Insights has allowed us to develop and train our staff much more effectively.
-When we plan a training session or prepare material to share with managers or specific teams, we now always think in terms of colour preference.
+When we plan a training session or prepare material to share with managers or specific teams, we now always think in terms of color preference.
 Whether that is making sure you have a handout with all the information so those with a blue preference can go away and read up, or making sure you have a task or competition element to the activity, so those with a yellow preference are engaged throughout.
 It’s more inclusive and it delivers better results.

 You’ve seen some of the ways it’s worked for us, but it can also transfer and work for your business too: